NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 Tom Hiles, the Vice Chancellor for Advancement, fielded a lot of concerns from alumni about the unrest.
 He reached out to Rod Kirsch, the senior vice president for Development and Alumni Relations at Penn State, who was on staff during the Jerry Sandusky debacle, if that tells you something about the magnitude and pace of the crisis.
 He was flown out to Columbia for a day.
 A crisis consultant was brought into the system for a week.

-“When we’re in National headline coverage," Hiles said, "we’re getting emails and calls -- a lot of confusion, anger and frustration expressed.”
+“When we’re in national headline coverage," Hiles said, "we’re getting emails and calls -- a lot of confusion, anger and frustration expressed.”

 The Marketing and Communication department, headed by Interim Vice Chancellor Jennifer Hollingshead, put out a 10-point state of Mizzou article seemingly meant to salvage the school’s image.
 Then, university system officials, including Hiles and Hollingshead, held a conference call with Missouri alumni who were in the communications industry to hear their thoughts on the state of mizzou article, a tv spot, editorials to newspapers, and the state of the university address.
 1977 alum Ty Christian, who is black, was on the call.
 He says the alumni input seemed to fall on deaf ears.